Bears vs. Bluejays: Second Round Betting Trends, Record ATS, Home/Road Splits

 Additional Baylor vs Creighton Insights & Trends

-- Baylor has gone 6-4 in its past 10 contests, with a 6-4 record against the spread during that span.
+- Baylor has gone 6-4 over its past 10 contests, with a 6-4 record against the spread during that span.

-- The Bears have hit the over in five of their last 10 outings.
+- In their past 10 contests, the Bears have hit the over five times.

 - Baylor is 15-8 against the spread and 17-6 overall when scoring more than 68.3 points.